 Sam didn't move.

 "He needs you Sam.
-I mean I don't have a bro like, but he's really missing you...you ever think what'll happen to Dean if you stay here?"
+I mean I don't have a bro' like, but he's really missing you...you ever think what'll happen to Dean if you stay here?"
+Lister asked.

 Sam licked his lips, hands burrowed in his pockets still watching the screen.

-"Listen, Lister...you're watching him now yeah, but you haven't seen him these last few months- what he's been like...and he hasn't needed me- not once.
-I've been a hindrance to him, in the way, a weight to bare."
+"Listen, Lister...you're watching him now, but you haven't seen him these last few months- what he's been like...and he hasn't needed me- not once.
+I've been a hindrance to him, just in the way...I'm a burden to him."

 Sam watched on sadly.
 "He just doesn't want to be alone."
 Sam whispered.